Four Seasons Health Care: Liquidity problems

 The following month the company warned it could not meet a £26m payment due in December without restructuring and if this was delayed the bondholders could potentially seize its assets of 360 nursing homes.
 This would probably lead to an intervention by the Care Quality Commission (CQC).
 A restructuring was planned for November and Four Seasons' owners would add 24 care homes in exchange for reduced and delayed repayments of 175m of bonds maturing in 2020.
 In December the company narrowly avoided collapse after the principle bondholder agreed to wait until February 2018 for a restructuring proposal.
 According to The Daily Telegraph, the cause of Four Seasons' problem is a 90% reduction in the number of EU nurses and a cut in state funding.

 In October 2018 H/2 Capital Partners replaced the management and put the business up for sale.
 In April 2019 the holding companies Elli Finance (UK) and Elli Investments were put into administration.

 The company handed over 44 care homes to rivals Roseberry, Harbour Healthcare, Belsize Healthcare and Barchester Healthcare in December 2019.
 Administrators from Mazars arranged the sale of 11 care homes to Barchester Healthcare in April 2020.
 They plan to sell more 33 care homes as going concerns.

 In June 2022 it appointed Christie's to oversee an auction of its core portfolio, not including the business in Northern Ireland, which consists of 111 sites across the UK.
 There are around 6000 residents and 10,000 staff.
 Its 29 homes in Northern Ireland, with 1415 beds, were sold to Beaumont Care Homes in August 2022.
 The last 111 Four Seasons facilities in England, Scotland, and Jersey were then up for sale.

 In June 2024, the Four Seasons Health Care Group appointed CBRE to advise on a sales process for the Group, which then consisted of 46 freehold care homes trading under either the Four Seasons Health Care or brighterkind brands.

-The company simultaneously transferred all it's remaining homes to new providers on April 25, 2025 and ceased to be an operational company on this day.
+The company simultaneously transferred all of its remaining homes to new providers on April 25, 2025, and ceased to be an operational company on this day.
 The company is now in liquidation.